e-picas/bash-utils/etc/README.md

     source etc/bash_completion.d/bash-utils-completion

-To install it, use the `make.sh` script (global install):
+To install it, use the `make` command (global install):

+    cd /path/to/bash-utils
-    ./make.sh install /install/path
+    make install DESTDIR=/install/path